16 Blocks: Plot

-To his surprise, Bunker returns to the bus; while Nugent is ready to fire on him, Nugent is made to stand down by a superior officer.
-Bunker has come to see Mosley as an ally, and wants to be there for him to see this through.
-Bunker's tenacity convinces Mosley to get to the courthouse, and he manages to drive the bus into an alley, temporarily blocking the police from following them.
-He finds that Bunker has been wounded, and calls Diane, a paramedic, to bring an ambulance around to help, despite knowing she will be followed.
-Diane tends Mosley and Bunker's wounds, though Bunker still needs further treatment at a hospital.
-As Diane's ambulance drives away, the police stop her but discover the ambulance is empty; she had a second ambulance pick up Mosley and Bunker that would not be under similar surveillance.
-Meanwhile, Mosley reveals to Bunker that should he testify, not only will Nugent be convicted but so would Mosley as one of the corrupt cops.
+To his surprise, Bunker returns to the bus; Nugent lines up a shot but is ordered to stand down.
+Bunker has come to see Mosley as an ally and wants to be there for him to see this through.
+Bunker's tenacity convinces Mosley to keep fighting, and he manages to drive the bus into an alley, temporarily blocking the police from following them.
+He finds that Bunker has been wounded, and calls Diane, a paramedic, for help.
+Diane treats Bunker and arranges for a second ambulance to take them to the hospital.
+Bunker learns that Mosley is also due to be named in the investigation but is willing to testify in his place.
 Mosley gets off a block from the courthouse and wishes Bunker luck with his bakery, instructing the paramedic to take Bunker to the Port Authority and put him on a bus for Seattle.
 Bunker promises to send him a cake on his birthday.

-Mosley continues to the courthouse, where the police and ESU are waiting for him, as well as the district attorney.
-Mosley enters the courthouse building through the underground garage, encountering Nugent alone, who tries unsuccessfully to dissuade him from testifying in Bunker's place.
-Mosley enters the courthouse proper, where one of Nugent's men tries to shoot Mosley but is killed by one of the ESU snipers.
+Mosley continues to the courthouse, where the police and ESU are waiting for him as well as the district attorney.
+Entering through the underground garage, he again refuses Nugent's pleas not to testify.
+Nugent then orders one of his men to gun down Mosley as he enters, but an ESU sniper intercepts and kills the shooter.
 Mosley informs the district attorney that he will testify in exchange for Bunker having his record expunged, also revealing that he had recorded the conversation with Nugent in the garage on the tape recorder, which he submits as evidence.

 Two years later, Mosley is freed from prison.
-He celebrates his birthday with Diane and other friends, and is surprised to find that the cake had indeed come from Bunker, who has been successful in starting "Eddie & Jack's Good Sign Bakery" in Seattle.
+He celebrates his birthday with Diane and other friends and is surprised to find that the cake had indeed come from Bunker, who has been successful in starting "Eddie & Jack's Good Sign Bakery" in Seattle.